 1) Splenic rupture, mainly subcapsular (0.5% of patients), may occur during the second or third week of the disease, is preceded by severe abdominal pain, and may require surgery.
 It is suggested that athletes refrain from contact sports for 4 weeks and sports where chest/abdominal trauma is possible for 3 weeks),Evidence 3Weak recommendation (benefits likely outweigh downsides, but the balance is close or uncertain; an alternative course of action may be better for some patients).
 Low Quality of Evidence (low confidence that we know true effects of the intervention).
 Quality of evidence lowered due to the lack of experimental data.
 Becker JA, Smith JA.
 Return to play after infectious mononucleosis.
 Sports Health.
 2014 May;6(3):232-8. doi: 10.1177/1941738114521984.
 PubMed PMID: 24790693; PubMed Central PMCID: PMC4000473. simply due to the fact that splenic rupture is less likely >21 days after the onset of symptoms.

-2) Malignancy: A very rare late complication; EBV infection is associated with Hodgkin lymphoma, Burkitt lymphoma, NK-cell leukemia, nasal-type extranodal NK/T-cell lymphoma, lymphoproliferative disorders associated with immune deficiency, and nasopharyngeal cancer.
+2) Malignancy: A very rare late complication; EBV infection is associated with Hodgkin lymphoma, Burkitt lymphoma, T-cell or NK-cell leukemia, nasal-type extranodal NK/T-cell lymphoma, lymphoproliferative disorders associated with immune deficiency, and nasopharyngeal cancer.

 Individuals with a recent history of confirmed EBV infection or disease reminiscent of infectious mononucleosis should not donate blood or organs for transplantation.
 No vaccine is available.